plugyawn/cerebruh/README.md

 Once the program is running, highlight some text and press F2 to see how Urban Dictionary defines that word, or, press F9 to see how Wikipedia defines it.
 If you are on a laptop, some OEMs may require you to press the ```fn``` key along with F2 or F9.

-# Libraries and/or Modules required:
+# Libraries and/or Modules required
   1. pyautogui
   2. time
   3. keyboard